StaticStudios/static-website/app/md/rules.md

 remain within the Static Studios environment.
 This means you may not pay or accept payment in any form of real-world currency—including PayPal, gift cards, or cryptocurrency—for anything that affects in-game gameplay or resources.

+### Boosting

+Players/teams are not allowed to boost other players or teams in any way which gives a competitive advantage.
+It is okay in moderation, but boosting players for seasonal rewards is not allowed and will result in both parties being disqualified from the seasonal rewards.

 ### Alt Accounts

 Players are allowed to use alternate accounts on the server, but there are specific restrictions.
 You may not use auto